mayurdesai32/MDShop-reactNative/readme.md

 - `CLOUDINARY_API_KEY`
 - `CLOUDINARY_API_SECRET`

 **Note:** If the backend is running locally, use the IPv4 address instead of "localhost".
 You can find the IPv4 Address by typing `ipconfig` in the command prompt.
+Modify the backend link in `/mobile/stateManagement/store.js` to your backend link followed by `/v2/api`, e.g., `http://localhost:5000/v2/api`.

 #### Starting the Frontend